Alcohol Use Policies

 Clergy Licensing Guidelines

 In accordance with Episcopal Church canons, the Diocese of Massachusetts requires that all deacons (transitional or vocational) and priests wishing to officiate in this diocese must be licensed.
-This document contains revised guidelines for obtaining a license.

 Compensation & Benefits Resources for Congregations